fabiomarcellusdev/Prompture/templates/docs/context/active-context.md

-# Active AI Session Context
+# 🧠 Active Context

 ## 🔁 Instructions
 Start every new AI session with:
-"You're assisting with a full stack app.
+"You're assisting with my project.
 Here's the current project context.
 Track token usage toward a limit of [YOUR LIMIT HERE].
 Let me know when we're close.
-After each response put "Token Estimate # {total estimated tokens used so far in current chat session}"
+After each response put "Token Estimate # {total estimated tokens}"

 ---